Hopp til hovedinnhold

 • Avoid heavy conditioners that weigh hair down

-The Emotional Side — You're Not Alone
+The Emotional Side.
+You're Not Alone

 Hair loss can feel surprisingly difficult.
 At a time when your body has already undergone major changes, losing hair can affect your self-image.
+You are not vain if this bothers you.

 When Should You See a Doctor?